CreatorWorkflowsNow/lab_aemc/docs/150_Credentials.md

 # Configure Credentials
 {: .d-inline-block }
-WORK IN PROGRESS
+Published 3/10/23
-{: .label .label-yellow }
+{: .label .label-green }

 *Credentials allow App Engine Studio and App Engine Management Center to communicate.*

 {: .important}
 > Complete the steps below in all of your Lab environments.
 >
+> Start with Prod, then Test, then Dev.

 | 1) Navigate to **All**
 | 2) Type **Connections & Credentials**